A tutor in a lab coat in an Old Road Campus lab

 All candidates must follow the application procedure as shown on our Applying to Oxford pages.
 The application form must be completed by 6pm on 15 October.

-Please be aware that your referees will also need to provide their references before this deadline, in order to complete your application.
-We cannot consider applications that arrive after that date.
+Please be aware that your referees will need to provide their references by 6pm on 22 October, in order to complete your application.
+We cannot consider applications that arrive after this date.

 Admissions test